Spanish match: In popular fiction

+William Harrison Ainsworth's 1865 novel The Spanish Match concerns itself with the journey to Spain and the negotiations.
 The visit of Prince Charles is the background of the novel El capitán Alatriste (1996) by Arturo Pérez-Reverte and its film adaptation.

 In 2011, Sophia Institute Press released a novel based on historical events entitled The Spanish Match.

+The Spanish Match is a large part of the plot in episode 7 of the Starz miniseries Mary & George.